By William Shakespeare in a version by Frances Poet. Directed by Lou Kemp

 ★★★★ The Herald- Neil Cooper

-As dignitaries jet in and out of view to pick up the pieces and take stock, Richard employs a gang of shell-suited gangsters who are all too happy to doff their cap as they do Richard’s dirty work.
-Pulsed by the cracked foreboding of Stevie Jones’ brooding sound design, it’s telling how the scarlet drapes of Natasha Jenkins’ abstraction-peppered set keeps things increasingly out of view from the likes of Meg Fraser’s breathlessly explosive Elizabeth and other dissenters.
+As dignitaries… pick up the pieces and take stock, Richard employs a gang of shell-suited gangsters who are all too happy to doff their cap as they do Richard’s dirty work.
+Pulsed by the cracked foreboding of Stevie Jones’ brooding sound design, it’s telling how the scarlet drapes of Natasha Jenkins’ abstraction-peppered set keeps things increasingly out of view from Meg Fraser’s breathlessly explosive Elizabeth.

 " a precise, polished production.”